neurorishika/ant_template_builder/README.md

 Note: You can cross-reference the modules available on the HPC cluster using ```module avail gcc``` and ```module avail cmake``` with the suggested versions for compiling ANTs as mentioned [here](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS), and choose the most appropriate version.

 Install ANTs using the instructions [here](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS).
-When configuring using CMake, make sure to have BUILD_ALL_ANTS_APPS and BUILD_SHARED_LIBS as ON.
+When configuring using CMake, make sure to have BUILD_ALL_ANTS_APPS as ON.

 Then follow the instructions [here](https://hpcguide.rockefeller.edu/guides/conda.html) to setup Conda.
 Once you have setup Conda, you can create a new environment for running the ANTs software by running the following command: